 Transcripts must be received by the start of orientation, and should be submitted prior to registration for best advisement.
 We encourage students to submit their most recent transcripts and to submit a final transcript which lists the date of graduation once it is available.

-SUNY Sullivan has “open” admissions for all Sullivan County residents, as long as the admissions process is completed.
+SUNY Sullivan has “open” admissions, as long as the admissions process is completed.

-Candidates who have been denied admission because they do not meet the GPA requirements listed above are welcome to submit an Admissions Appeal.
+Candidates who have been denied admission are welcome to submit an Admissions Appeal.
 Such students should submit an essay explaining why their previous grades were weak, and what they will do differently in college.
 Students must also have three teachers complete the Admissions Appeal Form on their behalf.

 All candidate should review the College Catalog for a full outline of admissions policies.